efeegrkm/RISCV-Custom-ISA-Verilog-Processor/README.md

 ## 4. Documentation

-[cite_start]Detailed architectural documentation is provided, including a hand-drawn (or digital) datapath diagram and the complete truth table for the Control Unit, saved as `<Surname_StudentNumber>.pdf`[cite: 274, 275, 276].
+[cite_start]Detailed architectural documentation is provided, including a hand-drawn (or digital) datapath diagram and the complete truth table for the Control Unit, saved as `<Akkanat>.pdf`[cite: 274, 275, 276].